varigence/docs/bimlstudio/release-notes/bimlstudio-2022.1.md

 - Added the ability to connect to Azure SQL BimlFlex databases.
 Password, MFA, and Integrated connections now supported.
 - Added the ability to deploy dacpacs directly to Azure SQL databases.

-### bimlc.exe

-- Added support for improved and more robust product key caching.
-- Alternate spelling of licenseKey (licenceKey) is now accepted as a command line argument.

-### Biml Language Updates

-- Added `EmitAsStringLiteral` property to *AstAdfDataflowParameterReferenceNodes*.
-This meta property is used to determine how values should be emitted.

 ## Azure Data Factory

 - Added support for `CustomEvents` triggers.
 - Added `AzureCloudType` enum attribute to all Azure-based LinkedService nodes.
 - Fixed bug where missing icons caused the app to crash for various LinkedServices.
+- Added `EmitAsStringLiteral` property to *AstAdfDataflowParameterReferenceNodes*.
+This meta property is used to determine how values should be emitted.
 - Added extended support for Dynamic Content so that parameters can be passed in to an ADF Pipeline or Mapping Data Flow and then evaluated at run time.

 - Added connector support for: